gabrieldominicoxibillo/HotspotPortal-Mikrotik/README.md

 Contributions and improvements are welcome!
 If you have ideas for enhancements, bug fixes, or additional features, feel free to fork the repository and submit pull requests.

 *I hope this customized MikroTik Hotspot Portal enhances the user experience on your network.
 Happy coding!*

+*Feel free to donate in my [Ko-fi](https://ko-fi.com/domxii) or GCash number 09071945418.
+For donations outside the Philippines you can send in my [Paypal](paypal.me/Domoxi).
+Your support is greatly appreciated.
+Thank you!*